opengisch/qgis2to3/README.md

 version 2 and proposes changes to API version 3

-it is based on a machine parsing of https://qgis.org/api/api_break.html so the result are as good as the information there.
+it is based on a machine parsing of https://qgis.org/api/api_break.html so the results are as good as the information there.
 Also, being a simple parser, it just gives a hint where to look at.
 It is by no means a complete tool to find all the possible API incompatibility.